 Tortilla pie is a layered casserole of tortillas, seasoned ground beef and cheese, topped with cream of mushroom soup and salsa.
 Easy weeknight comfort food with Mexican flavors.

 Last summer, I drove 600 miles in pouring rain to Minneapolis to visit friends.
 When I finally made it to Beth’s place, I was greeted by her and her husband with big hugs, a glass of wine and dinner waiting for me in the oven.
 It was just the best!
-Comforting and inviting, she made tortilla pie ~ her mom’s recipe.
+Comforting and inviting, she made tortilla pie ~ her mom’s Mexican ground beef tortilla layered casserole.
 It was perfect and so good.

-I was staring at some leftover tortillas on the counter the other day and remembered tortilla pie.
+I was staring at some leftover tortillas on the counter the other day and remembered her tortilla pie casserole.
 I made it that night, took a bunch of photos that actually looked pretty good and decided to put it on the blog.
 Just got to share this one.

 The only thing I’m not crazy about is the cream of mushroom soup.
 Yeah, I never use the stuff.
 I tried swapping it out and using sour cream but it wasn’t as good, as Picky Eater immediately would point out.
 I just cut back on the amount, it’s just fine with a little less and really does work well in this dish.
-Plus, Beth told me to use cream of mushroom with roasted garlic.
+And I used cream of mushroom with roasted garlic.
 Who knew that existed, I sure didn’t.

-Like I said, this recipe is from Beth’s mom, she’s a doll, I just love her (and her dad, too!).
-It’s delicious, and really, isn’t mom’s cooking always the best?
-Thanks for sharing this with my family Beth and Sandy ~ I think of you both every time I make it 😘.
+Like I said, this recipe is from Beth’s mom, it’s delicious, and really, isn’t mom’s cooking always the best?
+Thanks for sharing this with my family Beth and Sandy ~ I think of you both every time I make it.
+Kelly🍴🐦